MaterializeInc/materialize/doc/user/README.md

 - Dynamic front-end that lets users "choose their own adventure" to get the correct content in front of them.
 - Dynamic sample generator.

-### Updating `CREATE SOURCE` pages

-- To update the details of any specific implementation, updating the partial template content immediately propagates those changes to all of the content that relies on it.

-  If you want to express conditional logic in these, the easiest way is passing in some parameter from the `syntax-details` shortcode, and then checking for it in the template.

-- To add implementations, simply add the directory to the appropriate component's folder, along with the same files as the other implementations.
-You'll then need to reference the implementation when invoking the `syntax-details` shortcode.

 ## Syntax highlighting